 From construction and architectural standpoint, China does not disappoint with incredible resources invested to support its health needs.
 The construction of a 1,000 bed hospital started with a completion deadline of only 6 days (expected completion 3 Feb).
 Following this, an additional one was announced to house 1,300 beds, with a completion deadline of 15 days.
 Meanwhile, buildings are being renovated in record times to house the increasing number of patients, currently lining up in hospital wards.
 The situation is so bad that doctors have been reported to wear diapers so as not to waste time with toilet breaks.
 The demand for ultra-rapid construction surge, and architectural sustainability issues are put aside in favour of human survival.

 The urban economy is expected to take a toll, and this cannot be disregarded as cities contribute more than 80% to global GDP.
 From the SARS outbreak, an estimated economic impact of US$ 12-18 billion resulting from the tourism, travel and retail sales industries alone.
 The Zika virus outbreak on its end is estimated to have costed local economies in affected areas between US$ 7-18 billion, while the Ebola virus caused an estimated loss of US$2.2 billion in the GDP of three economies (Guinea, Liberia and Sierra Leone) in 2015 alone.
-As it is too early to compute the foresee the economic impact of the Wuhan Coronavirus on the 15 cities and the resulted impacts on the Chinese economy, resilience planning is expected to be reviewed to ensure that urban economic functions continue, even if at reduced paces, in future outbreaks.
+As it is too early to compute the foresee the economic impact of the Coronavirus on the 15 cities and the resulted impacts on the Chinese economy, resilience planning is expected to be reviewed to ensure that urban economic functions continue, even if at reduced paces, in future outbreaks.

 Having big tech on our side can help, as our cities are increasingly becoming a playground for ICT corporations due to the rising popularity of Smart Cities, where the IoT market is expected to explode to reach 20 billion this year (2020) and 41 billion in 2025.
 This wealth of data is coined as being the new gold rush, but -besides privacy concerns, there are criticisms that its use is mainly limited by large ICT corporations for monetary gain; hence limiting data-communication between smart city devices and across systems.
 This segmented data approach negates the efficiency that such concepts prone, where datasets could be processed through Artificial Intelligence (AI) tools.
 However, even with limited datasets, the coronavirus outbreak was managed to be detected 9 days earlier by a Canadian AI algorithm.
 However, more precise readings can be obtained through larger datasets by ensuring that protocols on data sharing are calibrated to remove all hurdles appertaining to sharing of information and for this, there is a need for standardization of protocols between smart city operators and device manufacturers.

-What’s next, as the world observes closely this pandemic, is the need for increased discussions between various stakeholders, expanding it the health sphere to others; include Architectural and Urban organisations, like the International Union of Architects (UIA), the International Society of City and Regional Planners (ISOCARP), and others alongside big ICT corporations.
-Discussions on the future of cities, in our current urbanized world, can only have sustainable outcomes if all actors understanding, or set to understand, the intricate relationships between the various urban dimensions -including social ones, are present.
+What’s next, as the world observes closely this pandemic, is the need for increased discussions between various stakeholders, expanding it the health sphere to others; include Architectural and Urban organizations, like the International Union of Architects (UIA), the International Society of City and Regional Planners (ISOCARP), and others alongside big ICT corporations.
+Discussions on the future of cities, in our current urbanized world, can only have sustainable outcomes if all actors understanding or set to understand, the intricate relationships between the various urban dimensions -including social ones, are present.
 On this, design professionals need to voice out.
 It is important we contribute to the discussion, as we are witnessing a global catastrophe.
 As problem solvers, we can collaboratively work towards the study of how to provide higher liveability in those Chinese cities and in others, in less developed economies, should the virus spread further in the weeks to come.